 If you follow my blog, you will be aware that I spend a good number of days each year – almost every year – in Birmingham, UK.
-My love for the city, that is often underrated and overlooked, has developed over decades, from a time when everything would shut down on the weekends to a hustling busting multicultural town that is full of activities and entertainment.
+My love for the city, which is often underrated and overlooked, has developed over decades, from a time when everything would shut down on the weekends to a hustling bustling multicultural town that is full of activities and entertainment.

 Birmingham has gone through a major food revolution over the last decade and the foodie-culture of the city reflects the diversity of the people that inhabit it.
-From the Caribbean food festival to the German Market and being famous for its Balti Triangle to being the home of quirky establishments like Jake’s Coffee Box, Birmingham has it all and in abundance.
+From the Caribbean food festival to the German Market and being famous for its Balti Triangle to being the home of quirky establishments like Jake’s Coffee Box (sadly now closed), Birmingham has it all in abundance.

 Thinking back, I realized that often my travel memories revolve around food, and the one from Birmingham is of eating a jacket potato at the newly opened Pavilions center – sadly the last time I was in Birmingham, the very same Pavilions was shutting down.